K11E3R/Olympics_Creteil/README.md

 ## Contact

-For questions or feedback, please contact us at [info@paris2024club.org](mailto:info@paris2024club.org).
+For questions or feedback, please contact us at [info@paris2024club.org](mailto:prs.online.00@gmail.com)

 ---

-Enjoy the Créteil Beach Handball event and celebrate the spirit of the Paris 2024 Olympics!
+<i>Enjoy the Créteil Beach Handball event and celebrate the spirit of the Paris 2024 Olympics!</i>